fdoyle/EasyDatastore/README.md

 It now also supports all your basic types (String, int, boolean, float, long) as well as Objects via gson.

+If no `@Preference` annotation is supplied, EasyDatastore will use the name of the method as the shared preferences key

 Todo:
 multiple changes in a single apply? throw exception if multiple methods share the same key?